redbrick-ai/redbrick-blog/cleanedup/3/2022-01-15-intro-to-dicom-coordinate-systems.md

+---
-# Introduction to DICOM Coordinate Systems
+title: "Introduction to DICOM Coordinate Systems"

-Shivam Sharma

-January 15, 2022
+date: "2022-01-15"
+category: "Learning"
+excerpt: "A comprehensive guide for ML/CV engineers to understand DICOM coordinate systems, image positioning, and orientation.
+Learn how to properly handle 3D medical images, measure in physical dimensions, and correctly order 2D slices."
+author: "Shivam Sharma"
+thumbnail: "./ct-scan-3d.gif"
+---

 This blog aims to provide ML/CV engineers with a working knowledge of DICOM coordinate systems, and positioning and orientation of DICOM images.

-If you’re completely new to DICOM, I’ve written an Introduction to DICOM data for computer vision engineers here.
+If you're completely new to DICOM, I've written an Introduction to DICOM data for computer vision engineers here.

 **3D Images**